Lanjelin/unraid/README.md

 # [ZSH and oh-my-zsh with persistent history](https://github.com/Lanjelin/unraid/tree/main/zsh-omz-persistent#zsh-and-oh-my-zsh-with-persistent-history)

 Installing everything, moving settings (.zshrc), history (.zsh_history), and oh-my-zsh (.oh-my-zsh) to the USB-drive, and symlinking them back to /root/.
-Setting zsh as default shell by having bash launch it if it exists - to avoid terminal from breaking should Nerdtools fail for any reason, thus having bash as fallback.
+Setting zsh as default shell by having bash launch it if it exists - to avoid terminal from breaking should Nerdtools fail for any reason, having bash as fallback.

 # [Autostart encrypted array using a second USB drive](https://github.com/Lanjelin/unraid/tree/main/usb-autostart-encrypted#autostart-encrypted-array-using-a-second-usb-drive)